 Technology, and risks and harms related to it evolve and changes rapidly.
-Our academy carries out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks that our children face.
-This forms an action plan to address areas in order to ensure that we are keeping our children safe online and to continuously improve things further.
+Our academy carries out an annual review of our approach to online safety, supported by an annual risk

 UKCIS has published Online safety in schools and colleges: Questions from the governing board.
 The questions can be used to gain a basic understanding of the current approach to keeping children safe online; learn how to improve this approach where appropriate; and find out about tools which can be used to improve the approach.
 It has also published an Online Safety Audit Tool which helps mentors of trainee teachers and newly qualified teachers induct mentees and provide ongoing support, development and monitoring.